devphp-pmro/backupsql/README.md

 $bk = new BackupSql(); // new instance

-$fileName = 'backup'.date('d-m-Y'); //define a file name
+$fileName = 'backup'.date('Y-m-d'); //the file name in the building method is mandatory

-$bk->createSelectTables(["table_name","table_name1"],$fileName,"zip"); //insert the table numbers to be backed up
+$bk->createSelectTables(["table_name","table_name1"],$fileName,"zip",true or false); //insert the table numbers to be backed up

-// compress = zip | gz | gzip

 $bk = new BackupSql(); // new instance

-$fileName = 'backup'.date('d-m-Y'); //define a file name

-$bk->createAllTables($fileName,"zip"); //insert the table numbers to be backed up
+$bk->createAllTables($fileName,"zip",true or false); //all tables

-// compress = zip | gz | gzip
+// compress = zip | gz | gzip (optional)

+// if false it will not be possible to download the created file.

+// if true it will be possible to download the file

 ```

-Note that the entire configuration of sending the email is using the magic method builder!
-Once the builder method has been invoked within your application, your system will be able to take the shots.

 ### Developers
 * [Leonardo] - Developer of this library!